Zaiidmo/Zaiidmo/README.md

 ## 🧙‍♂️ Champion Biography

 Greetings, Summoners!
 I am ZAIID MOUMNII, a Master Craftsman of the Digital Rift.
-As a FULL-STACK DEVELOPER, I traverse the vast landscapes of code, conjuring powerful applications and elegant solutions.
+As a SOFTWARE ENGINEER, I traverse the vast landscapes of code, conjuring powerful applications and elegant solutions.
 From the frontlines of the user interface to the arcane depths of server architecture, I wield my abilities to create digital experiences that captivate and inspire.

 ## ⚔️ Battle Strategy